vmware-tanzu-labs/terraform-provider-namespace-management/concourse/combinations/README.md

 We presume upcoming versions are backward compatible with the latest previous minor version unless told otherwise.

-Note: Currently (June 2022) this project supports its modules and providers for Terraform on a best efforts, open source basis.
+Note: Currently (July 2022) this project supports its modules and providers for Terraform on a best efforts, open source basis.
 This is a Tanzu Labs project rather than a fully VMware supported product offering at this time.
 If you'd like this to change please provide regular feedback to your VMware Tanzu Sales Engineer.